Pool heat pumps vs gas heaters — which is best for you? This post answers all the essential questions

 It’s pretty easy to see what sets these two pool heaters apart.
-While pool heat pumps focus on energy efficiency and cost effectiveness, gas heaters put speed and performance at the forefront.
+While pool heat pumps focus on energy efficiency and cost-effectiveness, gas heaters put speed and performance at the forefront.

 Absolutely, you just need to decide which pool heating solution is better for your situation.
-Consider everything, from your monthly pool heating budget and location, to the size of your pool and how often you use it.
+Consider everything, from your monthly pool heating budget and location to the size of your pool and how often you use it.

 If you liked this post you might also like: